ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](offset_pattern_good.gif)](offset_pattern_good.gif)

-In any case it is probably best to define the tile offset and tile image just before its first use, which has the same result as the above solution.
+In any case, it is probably best to define the tile offset and tile image just before its first use, which has the same result as the above solution.

 ### Tiling with an Image already In Memory {#tile_memory}